kimsand123/GalgelegDist/Flutter-hangman/README.md

-# Boilerplate app
+# Hangman app

-Boilerplate for a flutter app, with provider/consumer pattern.
+Hangman client for a distributed small hangman game.